ohyesboy/BananaPicGen/README.md

 ## Features

-* Support Nano Banana 2 and 3
+* Support Nano Banana Pro(gemini-3-pro-image-preview) and Nano Banana(gemini-2.5-flash-image)

 * Select reference picture (multiple can be selected, each one will be used to generated once for the combo)